pkp/pkp-docs/learning-ojs-2/en/in_editing_proofreading.md

 ![Email to Author for Proofreading](images/chapter8/proof_4.png)

-You and the Proofreader will receive an email from the Author when they has completed their proofreading.
+You and the Proofreader will receive an email from the Author when they have completed their proofreading.
 You can use the Acknowledge icon to thank them for their work.

 ![Acknowledging the Author](images/chapter8/proof_5.png)